Time Translation Symmetry Breaking in an Isolated Spin-Orbit-Coupled Fluid of Light

-Beyond the paraxial limit, the emerging Floquet structure of the spectrum gives rise to periodic $z-$oscillations of the coefficients $K_\ell$.
-This manifests itself in the appearance of oscillations of $g_2$ about its background value at large $z$, as seen in Fig.~\ref{fig:g2_ell} (solid blue curve).
-The magnitude of these oscillations is directly controlled by two main physical parameters.
-First, the speckle correlation length $\sigma$, which controls by how much the fluid of light deviates from paraxiality, a necessary condition for the system to exhibit SOC.
-Second, the coupling strength $g_s$, which gives rise to nonlinear birefringence.
-These dependences are illustrated in the inset of Fig.~\ref{fig:g2_ell}: the oscillations amplitude decreases (increases) with $\beta_0\sigma$ ($g_s I_0/\beta_0$).
-In particular, at large correlation lengths $\sigma$, the spectrum $\tilde{\gamma}(q_\perp)$ becomes very narrow so that the integral~\eqref{eq:speckle_2corr} becomes dominated by the small-$q_\perp$ modes and $K_\ell(q_\perp,z)$ can be replaced by its constant, $q_\perp = 0$ value.
+Beyond the paraxial limit, the emerging Floquet structure of the spectrum gives rise to periodic $z$ oscillations of the coefficients $K_\ell$.
+This manifests itself in oscillations of $g_2$ about its background value at large $z$, as seen in Fig.~\ref{fig:g2_ell} (solid blue curve).
+The magnitude of these oscillations is directly controlled by two main physical parameters: first, the speckle correlation length $\sigma$, which controls by how much the fluid of light deviates from paraxiality, a necessary condition for the system to exhibit SOC, and second, the coupling strength $g_s$, which gives rise to nonlinear birefringence.
+These dependences are illustrated in the inset of Fig.~\ref{fig:g2_ell}: the oscillations' amplitude decreases (increases) with $\beta_0\sigma$ ($g_s I_0/\beta_0$).
+In particular, at large $\sigma$ the spectrum $\tilde{\gamma}(q_\perp)$ becomes very narrow, so that the integral [Eq.~\eqref{eq:speckle_2corr}] becomes dominated by the small-$q_\perp$ modes, and $K_\ell(q_\perp,z)$ can be replaced by its constant, $q_\perp = 0$ value.
 The oscillation frequency, in contrast, is practically independent of $\sigma$.
-It is mainly governed by the momentum mismatch $\Delta k$ of the two circularly-polarized components of the fluid, entailed by the nonlinear birefringence.
-From a Fourier analysis of $g_2(z)$, we find that these oscillations are essentially harmonic at large enough $\sigma$, with a frequency $\simeq 0.8 \, |\Delta k|$ (see~\cite{Supplemental}).
+It is mainly governed by the nonlinear birefringence mismatch $\Delta k$ of the fluid's two components.
+From a Fourier analysis of $g_2(z)$, we find that these oscillations are essentially harmonic at large enough $\sigma$, with a frequency $\simeq 0.8 \, |\Delta k|$~\cite{Supplemental}.